Updated July 19, 2022

 Since the very first case of COVID-19 was registered in Canada back in late January 2020, a lot has happened.
-Certain cities and provinces have been hit by the virus much harder than others, many families have lost loved ones, people have endured multiple periods of lockdown, and lately, the country is making good progress with its vaccine rollout, which is making many Canadians feel hopeful again.
+Certain cities and provinces have been hit by the virus much harder than others, many families have lost loved ones, and people have endured multiple periods of lockdown.
+On the bright side, the country made great progress with its vaccine rollout, which is helped many Canadians feel hopeful again.
 Unfortunately, there’s something else we need to add to the mix: COVID-19 variants.

 What are they?
 Where did they come from?
 How can we protect ourselves against them?
 These are the questions we will attempt to answer in this article.

 Viruses mutate, that is a fact.
 As explained by the Centers for Disease Control and Prevention (CDC) in the United States, “viruses constantly change through mutation, and new variants of a virus are expected to occur.
 Sometimes new variants emerge and disappear.
 Other times, new variants persist.
 Multiple variants of the virus that causes COVID-19 have been documented in the United States and globally during this pandemic.”

 The reason behind viral mutations, according to the CDC, is that viruses are like growing trees, branching out and diversifying.
 Each variation is slightly different than the others, but they still come from the same tree.
 Because of this, not all variants spread at equal rates or respond to the same treatments, which is why bioscientists need to keep monitoring them very closely.

 Up until recently, all known variants of coronavirus were called by the name of the country where they were first detected, but that is no longer the case.
 As a strategy to avoid people from stigmatizing these nations and their citizens, the World Health Organization (WHO) determined that variants will now be named using letters from the Greek alphabet.